Smog in Poland: Why is snow no longer a symbol of winter in Poland, and why has it given way to smog?

 Air pollution in Poland – information resources covering Poland

-Chief Inspectorate for Environmental Protection is a Polish environment protection agency.
-Their website includes an air quality section that features some information available in English, eg. pollution data, alerts, maps.
+The Chief Inspectorate for Environmental Protection is a Polish environmental protection agency.
+Their website includes an air quality section that features some information in English, eg, pollution data, alerts, and maps.

 Air Quality Index: 138 air quality monitoring stations in Poland.
 The data published on the Air Quality Index is real-time.
 Their index is based on the U.S. Environmental Protection Agency standard.